fourchain40/NK_Repo/README.md

 # Repository - Ninaad Kundu
-Personal Projects and Files Breakdown:
+Personal Projects and Files Breakdown (Other Projects/Repos Linked at Bottom):

 Cell_Segmentation<br/>
 • Designed and implemented a Python-based cell segmentation program using the Mahotas library<br/>